RahulCIPL/Organic_BackendTask/organic-cms/frontend/README.md

 ## Available Scripts

+## Developments

-In the project directory, you can run:
+In the project directory, you can run first below command to install npm dependencies

+### 'npm install'

+To run React App, we need to install below npm command, Which will install all the necessary packages to make the project runnable.

 ### `npm start`